 Green urban infrastructure has other benefits

 Green urban infrastructure comes in various forms.
-For instance, rooftop gardens actually utilize rainwater, and lessen the burden on the sewer system as well.
+For instance, rooftop gardens actually absorb rainwater, and lessen the burden on the sewer system as well.
 What may give these installations more meaning to you, is the fact that they lessen the need for major capital expenditures.
 Capital expenditures are something that you, the taxpayer, ultimately foot the bill for.
 Rainwater and waste water treatment plants, dry well systems, and the like, are very expensive to build.
 They also eat up capital budget by the cost of their maintenance, and eventual upgrade and replacement.

 Bioswales, rooftop gardens, and other green infrastructure projects, cost little to maintain.
 They also have a relatively modest installation cost as compared to a treatment plant.
 Another positive effect is, unlike a water treatment plant, they leave no negative environmental foot print.